-The deficit in net position of \$17.8 million reported at June 30, 2017 relates to the Lottery's previous sale of its exclusive rights to operate its gaming systems and the Lottery's proportionate share of the net pension liability as a participating employer in the Employees' Retirement System Plan.
+The deficit in net position of \$20.9 million reported at June 30, 2018 relates to the Lottery's previous sale of its exclusive rights to operate its gaming systems and the Lottery's proportionate share of the net pension and OPEB liability.
 In fiscal 2003, the Lottery sold the exclusive right to operate its current gaming systems for a 20-year period at a cost of \$12.5 million and immediately paid the proceeds to the State's General Fund.
 According to the terms of the agreement, if for any reason, this contract is voided prior to its completed term; the Lottery will be required to refund a pro-rata share of the sales price to the gaming system provider.
 In accordance with generally accepted accounting principles, the Lottery recognizes the revenue related to this transaction over the 20 year life of the contract.
-The deficit net position at June 30, 2017 includes the remaining balance of \$3.8 million representing unearned contract revenue.
-The remaining net position (deficit) of \$14.0 million represents the Lottery's recognition of its proportionate share of the net pension liability (inclusive of related deferred inflows and outflows) as of June 30, 2017, as a participating employer of the Employees' Retirement System of RI.
-Further details of the Lottery's net pension liability can be found in the notes to the financial statements.
+The deficit in net position at June 30, 2018 includes the remaining balance of \$3.1 million representing unearned contract revenue.
+The remaining net position (deficit) of \$17.8 million represents the Lottery's recognition of its proportionate share of the net pension liability and net OPEB liability (inclusive of related deferred inflows and outflows) as of June 30, 2018, as a participating employer in the Employees' Retirement System Pension Plan (Pension Plan) and the State Employees' OPEB Plan (OPEB Plan).
+Further details of the Lottery's net pension liability and net OPEB liability can be found in the notes to the financial statements.